mpire-nxus/nxus_ios_cocoapod/README.md

 ## License

-NxusDSP is available under the MIT license.
+nxus_ios_cocoapod is available under the MIT license.
 See the LICENSE file for more info.